facontidavide/cloudini/README.md

 ## cloudini_rosbag_converter

-A command line tool that given a rosbag (limited to MCAP format), converts all `sensor_msgs/msg/PointCloud2` topics into compressed `point_cloud_interfaces/msg/CompressedPointCloud2` of vice-versa.
+A command line tool that, given a rosbag (limited to MCAP format), converts all `sensor_msgs/msg/PointCloud2` topics into compressed `point_cloud_interfaces/msg/CompressedPointCloud2` of vice-versa.

-Encoding/decoding is faster than general purpose compression algorithms and achieve much better compression ratio at 1mm resolution.
+Encoding/decoding is faster than general-purpose compression algorithms and achieves a better compression ratio at 1mm resolution.

 Interestingly, it can be compiled **without** ROS installed in your system!